jordam/demonbugger/README.md

 Please submit additions / upgrades as pull requests so I may pull them into the main repo!

-This script is made for debian based linux systems and requires pypcap
+This script is made for debian based linux systems and requires pypcap and dpkt